-Sex & Relationships Education is co-ordinated by the Keeping Healthy Faculty under the guidance of the Senior Leadership Team.
-It is delivered by class teachers with support from an SRE specialist, June Fraser using the SRE Core Curriculum for London: A Practical Resource developed by Young London Matters, PSHE Association and the Government Office for London (January 2009) and resources from the Christopher Winter Project, as recommended by Southwark
+Relationships & Sex Education is co-ordinated by the Keeping Healthy Faculty under the guidance of the Senior Leadership Team.
+It is delivered by class teachers using planning and resources from the Christopher Winter Project, as recommended by Southwark.

 The scheme of work is delivered in a variety of ways using a range of teaching and learning styles to support pupil participation and the development of skills, knowledge and attitudes.
-There may be times when single gender groupings are more Effective SRE does not encourage early sexual experimentation.
+There may be times when single gender groupings are more Effective RSE does not encourage early sexual experimentation.
 It should teach young people to respect themselves and others.
 (DfE Guidance 2000) appropriate.
 This will be at the discretion of the class teacher, who is most familiar with their class' needs.